Posts for category: Heel Pain

 Heel pain can limit your activities and become frustrating.
 You can help prevent heel pain by always wearing supportive shoes or heel supports in your existing shoes.
 If you have done everything you can to prevent heel pain and tried home remedies but still have annoying heel pain, you need to see a specialist.

-You should call the Foot & Ankle Centers in Nashville, Tennessee if you experience any of the following:
+You should call the Foot & Ankle Specialists of Nashville, Tennessee if you experience any of the following:

 - An injury to your heel